PeteAkaPsy/BnBPosClientNCF35/README.md

-# BnBPosClientNet2
+# BnBPosClientNCF35
-The BnBPos Client Software for net2.0-3.5 devices.
-(Windows Mobile 5.0-6.5.X)
+The BnBPos Client Software for .net compact 3.5 devices.
+(Windows Mobile 6.0-6.5.X) (net2.0 is not supported because of the libs used to scan barcodes)